mlrawlings/cornerstone/README.md

     - `Any` - allows any data in any format. displayed as a JSON textarea.

 ##### Named Filters
 Named filters provide a tabbed interface within the cms admin to view filtered lists.
-To define a named query add the name as a key in the `filters` object on the collection definition, and a [mongodb query object](https://docs.mongodb.org/manual/tutorial/query-documents/) as the value:
+To define a named filter add the name as a key in the `filters` object on the collection definition, and a [mongodb query object](https://docs.mongodb.org/manual/tutorial/query-documents/) as the value:
 ```javascript
 var Posts = new Collection('Posts', {
     schema: { /*...*/ },